 Another interesting building is The Arches.
 This is an enchanting historic building formerly used as the Royal Gibraltar Police barracks located in Castle Road, again, in the old town.
 The development recognised the importance and significance of the former building and has completed the new development retaining the traditional façades and just remodeling your home interiors.
 The result is an attractive product which will be available within this year of 2017.

 10 Library Street is a charming Georgian building beautifully restored by its present owners.
 For any issues that were encountered inside the building during its restoration, companies like that mold removal in louisville were of great help.
 A Gibraltar Heritage Trust award winner, it has most of its original features and is now a very special family house in the heart of the Old Town.

 Ince´s Farm is another Gibraltar Heritage Trust award winner.
 A good and successful restoration project by this commercial plastering company has produced a beautiful building keeping its colonial style and heritage.
 The owners made sure it all stayed original, yet the job was remarkably carried out with great respect for its former character and originality.

 Flat Bastion Mews was an almost derelict empty building on which the Government of Gibraltar decided to take the challenge and restore it to its former good days and greatly succeeded.
 They took special care to make sure it all worked to perfection and the final result is a stunning building carefully restored.
 A correct use of materials have included wooden sash windows and shutters as well as the original style iron work.
 An award was presented to its residents by the Gibraltar Heritage Trust.
 What a positive change from an empty building which was feared by some to be demolished.

-Wellington Front is an 1840 Fortification built with limestone concrete which, again, the Gibraltar Government took great care to restore.
+Wellington Front is an 1840 Fortification built with limestone concrete and rebar chairs which, again, the Gibraltar Government took great care to restore.
 The result now is an awesome historic building.